atrocore/atrocore/docs/02.data-exchange/02.export-feeds/index.md

 ### Field Configuration

-Each configurator item has a **Column** setting, which defines the column header name in the output file.
+Each configurator item has one **Header** setting per header row configured on the feed (see [Multiple Header Rows](#multiple-header-rows) below), which defines the column header name in the output file.
 Additional settings depend on the field type.

-Added items are displayed as a list with `Field` and `Column Name` columns.
+Added items are displayed as a list with `Field` and one `Header` column per configured header row (labeled `Header` when only one row is configured, or `Header 1`, `Header 2`, etc. when more than one).
 Use the single record actions menu on each item to edit its configuration or remove it.

 > Fields order in the export file is controlled via drag-and-drop in `Configurator`.

+### Multiple Header Rows

+By default, an export feed generates a single header row containing each column's field or attribute name.
+The **Number of Headers** setting (`Export Data Settings` panel, CSV and Excel formats only) controls how many header rows are generated, from `0` (no header row) up to `10`.

+When set to more than `1`, each configurator item gets one **Header N** panel per header row (`Header 1` through `Header N`), so a different label can be used per row — for example, a first row with a human-readable name and a second row with the technical/system field name.

+!!
+The last header row (`Header N`) is always the row the system also uses internally as the item's column name, e.g. for value mapping when the exported file is later re-imported.
+Earlier rows (`Header 1` to `Header N-1`) are purely descriptive extra rows written above it.

+Each header row has two fields:

+- **Column Label** – where the header text for that row comes from:
+    - **Name** – the field's/attribute's translated label (in the feed's [Locale](#feed-settings)).
+    - **System Name** – the field's/attribute's raw code.
+    - **Tooltip Text** – the field's/attribute's translated tooltip.
+    - Any other property of the underlying [field](../../01.atrocore/03.administration/11.entity-management/03.fields-and-attributes/index.md) or [attribute](../../01.atrocore/03.administration/12.attribute-management/01.attributes/index.md) (e.g. `Type`, `Default Value`); `link`/`linkMultiple` properties resolve to the related record's name.
+    - **Custom Name** – a fixed literal value entered in **Column Name**.
+Not available for `Add All Attributes` items, since a single label can't apply to every expanded attribute column.
+- **Column Name** – editable only when **Column Label** is `Custom Name`.
+Supports referencing related-entity fields as `{{fieldName}}` when the **Separate** option is enabled (see [Relation Fields](#relation-fields)).

+For **Fixed Value** and **Script** items, **Column Label** is locked to `Custom Name`.

+!
+Changing **Number of Headers** on the feed shows a confirmation, since it adds or removes header rows (and their configuration) on every existing configurator item.

 ### Relation Fields